szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1652:** Make Grandmaster's Armor's movement bonus not affected by Free Action and grant perks to rogues

-This component makes the doubled movement of this armor not be affected by Free Action at all, and the following traits are gained:
+This component overhauls the Grandmaster's Armor, making its movement bonus immune to Free Action and adding several new passive perks for single-classed thieves:

-- Critical misses are no longer possible (Thieves only)
-- Different kinds of benefits for backstabs are unlocked depending on the rogue wearing this suit:
+- **Passive Bonuses (Thieves only)**: Grants immunity to critical misses.
+- **Special Backstab Attacks**: Each rogue kit gains a unique on-backstab effect:
-  - Crippling Attack: Slow for 1 round, and reduce Strength, Dexterity, and casting speed by 4 for 4 rounds if a Save vs. Death is failed (kitless Thief)
+  - **Kitless Thief**: Crippling Attack - Slows and reduces STR, DEX, and casting speed by 4 for 4 rounds (save vs. Death).
-  - Subduing Attack: Render the victim unconscious for 4 rounds if a Save vs. Death is failed.
-Additionally, 10 extra non-lethal damage will be inflicted.
-However, further damage will wake the victim up (Bounty Hunter and Stalker)
-  - Shadow Attack: Empowers self with shadow magic, increasing damage resistance by 5% for 2 rounds, with a 20% chance of making themselves invisible for 2 rounds, increasing –without stacking– damage by 2, and critical chances by 5% (Shadowdancer)
+  - **Bounty Hunter/Stalker**: Subduing Attack - Knocks the target unconscious (save vs. Death), +10 non-lethal damage.
+  - **Shadowdancer**: Shadow Attack - A 2-round non-stacking self-buff that grants 5% total damage resistance, a +2 bonus to damage, +5% to critical chances, and a 20% chance for invisibility.
-  - Death Attack: Stun the victim for 1 round if a Save vs. Death is failed.
-After one round, the victim dies if they're 60 HP or under and a Save vs. Death is failed again.
-If the victim survives this, they take instead 2d6 poison damage and become more susceptible to the next Death attack, reducing their Saves vs. Death by 4 for 5 rounds (Assassin)
+  - **Assassin**: Death Attack - Stuns the target for 1 round (save vs. Death), and they die if they have 60 HP or less and fail another save vs. Death after that round; otherwise they take 2d6 poison damage and their saves vs. Death are damaged by 4 for 5 rounds.
-- New charge ability: Expose Weakness (doesn't interrupt invisibility)
-  - Special: once per day, target loses immunity to backstabs, if they had it, take 10% more damage from piercing and slashing attacks, suffering additionally a -4 penalty to Armor Class against piercing and slashing
-  - Duration: 4 rounds
+- **New Charge Ability**: Expose Weakness (1/day), which removes the target's backstab immunity and lowers their defenses to piercing and slashing damage by 10% for 4 rounds.
+Can be cast invisibly.

 **Component 1653:** Make Thieves' Hood protect against critical hits and slightly more advantageous for single-classed thieves: +1 THAC0 and Damage